First steps in negotiations: Hamas hands over to Israel the list of prisoners to be exchanged

 Among the Palestinian prisoners set to be released are figures such as Marwan Barghouti, a symbol of the struggle against Israel.
 Barghouti was sentenced to life imprisonment in 2004 for five murders, attempted murder, and belonging to a terrorist organization.
 But in the West Bank, he is considered a consensus figure for his commitment to the Palestinian struggle.

-Trump asks Turkey for help.
+Trump asks Turkey for help

-But on the second political line, there are many international actors trying to channel the pact.
+On the second political line, there are many international actors trying to push for a pact.
 Turkish President Recep Tayyip Erdogan explained this morning that he is holding talks with Hamas to convince the group to accept the plan on the table, as Trump himself had requested.
 "During my visit to the United States and in our most recent phone call, we explained to Donald Trump how to achieve a pact in Palestine.
 And he specifically requested that we meet with Hamas and try to convince them," the Turkish leader said.
+However, Erdogan also argued that in any post-war scenario, Gaza must remain part of a Palestinian state and must be governed by Palestinians.